Cold Email for Movers: 5 Ways to Reach Corporate Relocation Buyers

 Most moving companies fight over the same residential moves at razor-thin margins.
 The real money is in corporate relocation.
 One corporate account can equal 50+ residential moves per year, with none of the scheduling nightmares.
 Cold email for movers targeting HR departments and relocation managers is how you get there.

-According to Worldwide ERC’s 2024 Mobility Survey, companies spend an average of $18,000 per employee relocation, with 74% of corporations outsourcing their relocation programs to third-party providers.
-That is a massive market most movers never tap because they do not know how to reach the decision-makers.
+According to Worldwide ERC’s 2024 Mobility Survey, companies spend an average of $18,000 per employee relocation, with 74% of corporations outsourcing their relocation programs to third-party providers. that’s a massive market most movers never tap because they don’t know how to reach the decision-makers.

 Cold email for movers that targets corporate buyers requires a completely different approach than consumer marketing.
 This guide covers five strategies that generate corporate relocation contracts without cold calling.